lakshyakurvey19-code/lakshyakurvey19-code/README.md

 # Hi, I'm Lakshya 👋

 I'm a B.Tech Information Technology student at SSIPMT Raipur, currently in my 3rd semester.
-I'm focused on strengthening my programming fundamentals, learning new technologies, and building small hardware and software projects along the way.
+I'm focused on improving my programming fundamentals, learning new technologies, and building projects that combine software with hardware.

 ## About Me